Study One

 Subjects and Setting

-through a private agency were interviewed to ascertain the various
+services through a private agency were interviewed to

-assigned to categories.
-The students were from a range of school
+categories.
+The students were from a range of school situations

 city and its surrounding counties.